Rouselos/responsive-content/README.md

 Responsive Content is a coarse-grained content loader, designed to pull an entire block of HTML into the "content" area of a page.
-The idea is to have "header" and "footer" areas that are common across all devices (styled appropriately using CSS media queries) yet dynamically replace the content area of the page with HTML specifically tailored for the reqiesting-device's width.
+The idea is to have "header" and "footer" areas that are common across all devices (styled appropriately using CSS media queries) yet dynamically replace the content area of the page with HTML tailored to the requesting-device's width.

 The content is loaded as a single HTML fragment using Ajax and inserted into a specified container element.
 Each fragment request reports the screen width and other device capability information,